Michael Griffith: Where is Ted Maher’s Attorney Now?

 Michael was intrigued upon learning that William “Billy” Hayes had been convicted of smuggling hashish into Istanbul, Turkey, for which he was eventually sentenced to a life term in prison.
 Thus, he took a detour to The Land of the Crescent Moon, where he met with the US Ambassador, took on the difficult case, and also came close to negotiating a deal with their government.
 He almost convinced them to let the convict serve the remainder of his reduced 30-year sentence – 25 years – in a US federal prison — almost because Billy escaped before the deal was signed.

 Within two years, Billy had published a book titled ‘Midnight Express’ about his experiences in Turkish prison as well as his escape, which even included details of Michael’s efforts for him.
-The autobiography not only sold 3 million copies but was also adapted into a hit movie of the same name, propelling the attorney’s career to new heights, as it contained his real contact information too.
+The autobiography not only sold 3 million copies but was also adapted into a hit movie of the same name, propelling the attorney’s career to new heights, as it contained his real contact information as well.
 Since then, he has established the International Legal Defense Counsel, a law firm that helps US citizens understand their rights if they are arrested in a foreign nation and then represents them.

 Michael Griffith Proudly Continues to Practice As An Attorney Today

 Therefore, today, the International Legal Defense Counsel’s founding member relies heavily on the contacts of local attorneys and government officials he has developed around the world.
 In an interview with The East Hampton Star, Michael candidly asserted, “Now, not only can I get you a lawyer in (the country of your arrest).
 I can get you a lawyer from the particular city you were arrested in.
 That’s important… You want somebody who knows their way around.
 Who knows the prosecutors, they may know the judges.
 Any place in the world is the same.
 That is what I try to do, identify the right lawyer in the right country in any particular city.”
-He thus continues to reside in his home state of New York, all the while being an active member of the Criminal Law Committee of the International Bar Association — a position he has held for 20 years.
+He thus continues to reside in his home state of New York, while remaining an active member of the Criminal Law Committee of the International Bar Association — a position he has held for 20 years.

 SPONSORED LINKS